collfi/ProjLibrary/README.md

 To run rest client: change directory to library-client and run: mvn exec:java

+To configure server URL, pass it as first parameter in format: "address:port".

+For example: mvn exec:java -Dexec.args="localhost:8080"

 Examle of client usage:

 REST INTERACTIVE CLIENT MENU